landscaping jobs in recession

-Securing landscaping jobs can become challenging during a recession as it affects both your business and your customers’ ability to pay for your services.
-With an impending or ongoing economic downturn, landscapers need to adapt their business strategies to effectively navigate the situation without compromising long-term goals.
 It is possible to emerge from a recession unscathed and maintain thriving jobs.
 This period can also serve as an opportunity to identify areas for improvement within your business, regardless of the economic climate.

 The landscaping industry faced supply chain issues caused by the COVID-19 pandemic and remained cautious about the consequences of the 2008 recession, which led to the housing market collapse.
-Small businesses endured significant hardships during the 2008 recession, resulting in the closure of around 1.8 million establishments between 2008 and 2010.

-The industry also encountered notable challenges in 2021 with economic recessions, then in 2022, it contended with a surge in prices, including a 50% increase in fuel costs, along with rising wages in Canada.
+The industry also encountered notable challenges in 2021 with economic recessions.
+In 2022, it contended with a price surge, including aΒ 50% increase in fuel costsΒ and rising wages in Canada.
 Furthermore, there was a scarcity of diverse plant species across the country.
 These circumstances suggest that the landscaping industry may face difficult times ahead.
-The year 2022 was marked by significant challenges such as an economic recession, rising inflation, labour shortages, and disruptions in the supply chain.
-During the Equip Expo 2022, a panel of experts discussed the industry’s response to these difficulties.

-- Landscaping companies in Canada typically charge CAD $50 to $100 per hour or $4 to $12 per square foot after installation.
+• Landscaping companies in Canada typically charge CAD 50 to $100 per hour or $4 to $12 per square foot after installation.

-- Among landscaping businesses, 32% consider landscape maintenance as their fastest-growing service offering.
+• Among landscaping businesses, 32% consider landscape maintenance as their fastest-growing service offering.

-- Additionally, 31% of landscaping businesses report that local demand has increased as people spend more time at home.
+• Additionally, 31% of landscaping businesses report that local demand has increased as people spend more time at home.

-- Canadian landscaping revenue has expanded at a CAGR of 6.6% to $18.4 billion through the end of 2023
+• Canadian landscaping revenue has expanded at a CAGR of 6.6% to $18.4 billion through the end of 2023

 How do you get landscaping, lawn care, and snow removal work in a recession?

-Thing that’d require you to be out there:
+The thing that’d require you to be out there:

-π Emphasize on maintenance subscriptions
+πŸ”” Emphasize maintenance subscriptions

-π Leverage Existing Relationships
+πŸ’‘ Leverage Existing Relationships

 By prioritizing communication and maintaining these relationships, you can minimize the impact of potential surprises.

-It’s essential to keep in touch with clients through various means such as holiday cards, updates on weather-related delays, satisfaction surveys, and prompt follow-up calls after receiving complaints.
+It’s essential to keep in touch with clients through various means, such as holiday cards, updates on weather-related delays, satisfaction surveys, and prompt follow-up calls after receiving complaints.
 Additionally, you can keep clients informed about operational changes.

-π« Warm up cold leads
+πŸ«– Warm up cold leads

 In challenging economic times, potential customers may have put their landscaping or snow removal projects on hold.
 Reach out to these leads and emphasize how your services can help them save money or enhance their property’s value.